baaron4/GW2-Elite-Insights-Parser/README.md

 GuildWars2EliteInsights.exe -p [logs]
 ```

-You can start the application in GUI mode using -ui option:
+You can also start the application in GUI mode using -ui option:
 ```
 GuildWars2EliteInsights.exe -c [config path] -ui [logs]
 ```